 Some of the images below were pulled from a small yet fantastic book entitled “Makarios and His Birthplace.”
 It was published in limited edition in 1984 by the late Nikos Papadapoulos, a native of Panayia Village himself, where he worked as the village Daskalos (“School Teacher”) and then became a self-made scholar, who made important contributions about issues involving the village and its people.
 Anybody who wants to learn the biography of this influential Cypriot man in plane and simple English should read this book.

-Makarios and Snapshots of Moments in his Life
+Makarios and Snapshots of Moments in his Life: From Kykko to Boston to Kennedy at the White House

 A Little Known Fact about Makarios